TicketsBot/docs/src/premium/whitelabel-setup-guide.md

 You will then be presented with a message saying that the bot is now online.

-If you receive an error, make sure that you copied the token fully (not the client secret).
+If you receive an error, make sure that you copied the token fully (not the client secret.)
 Additionally, refresh the page and check the `Error Log` table for any errors.

 ## Inviting The Bot To Your Server
 Before you can invite the bot to your server, you must kick the main `Tickets#6981` bot from your server.
 It is **extremely** important that you do this **before** inviting your custom bot to your server.
 If you do not do this, you risk data loss.